GDG-GTBIT/Hacktoberfest-2024-Webdev/README.md

 **14.** Click on `Create Pull Request`.

-**15.** Voila :exclamation: You have made a PR to the Akshima-Ghai/OneEducationalWebsiteForAll project :boom: .
+**15.** Voila :exclamation: You have made a PR to the GDG-GTBIT/Hacktoberfest-2024-Webdev repository!
 Sit back patiently and relax while the project maintainers review your PR.
 Please understand, at times the time taken to review a PR can vary from a few hours to a few days.

 <p align="center"><img src="https://media.tenor.com/images/b562ddcfb131e962f9dfa01bd32a30d1/tenor.gif" width=30%></p>